Quantum Nuclei at Weakly Bonded Interfaces: The Case of Cyclohexane on Rh(111): Methods

-where $A$ is any position-dependent observable, $Z$ is the partition function, $\hat{\bm{q}}$ is a position operator, $\hat{H}$ is the Hamiltonian, $P$ is the number of beads of a ring polymer, $N_t$ is a number of snapshots from a PIMD trajectory, and $\bm{q}^{(k)}$ is a position vector for a bead $k$.
-The snapshots from the PIMD trajectory were picked so that they are statistically independent.
+where $\hat{A}$ is a position-dependent observable, $\hat{H}$ is the Hamiltonian, $Z$ is the partition function, $P$ is the number of beads of a ring polymer, $N_t$ is the number of snapshots considered from a PIMD trajectory, and $\bm{q}^{(k)}$ is a position vector for a bead $k$.
+The snapshots from the PIMD trajectory were picked so that they were statistically independent.
 The criterion for independence is an autocorrelation time of the property A. In our PIMD calculations, the autocorrelation time is 30 fs for a velocity, 300 fs for a work function and 600 fs for the z-coordinate of the center of mass of a molecule.
+We also used these correlation times to calculate error bars.
 For classical nuclei simulations, the same expression was used with $P=1$.